How to Query JSON Using JSONPath

 What is JSONPath?

-JSONPath is a query language for JSON that offers a simple yet powerful syntax to traverse JSON strucutres and extract data.
-JSONPath is akin to XPath, the query language for XML.
-JSONPath queries—also known as JSONPath expressions—are used to specify a path within a JSON document to reach the desired elements.
-These expressions are evaluated against the JSON data, and the result is the selected data or subdocument.
+JSONPath is a query language for JSON that provides a simple yet powerful syntax for navigating and extracting data from JSON documents.
+Similar to XPath for XML, JSONPath queries—also referred to as JSONPath expressions—define paths within a JSON document to locate specific elements.
+When evaluated against JSON data, these expressions return the selected values or subdocuments

 JSONPath Syntax